-Odors and complaints of sickness from emissions from Bristol, Virginia’s city landfill are coming from both sides of the border.
+A state panel urged Bristol, Virginia to close its local landfill.
+Odors and complaints of sickness from emissions from Bristol, Virginia’s city landfill have come from both sides of the border.
 (City of Bristol, Va.)

 By Jo Albers